mark-watson/hy-lisp-python-book/manuscript/linkeddata.md

 While the "web" describes information for human readers, the semantic web is meant to provide structured data for ingestion by software agents.
 This distinction will be clear as we compare WikiPedia, made for human readers, with DBPedia which uses the info boxes on WikiPedia topics to automatically extract RDF data describing WikiPedia topics.
 Lets look at the WikiPedia topic for the town I live in Sedona Arizona and show how the info box on the English version of the [WikiPedia topic page for Sedona https://en.wikipedia.org/wiki/Sedona,_Arizona](https://en.wikipedia.org/wiki/Sedona,_Arizona) maps to the [DBPedia page http://dbpedia.org/page/Sedona,_Arizona](http://dbpedia.org/page/Sedona,_Arizona).
 Please open both of these WikiPedia and DBPedia URIs in two browser tabs and keep them open for reference.

-## Understanding the Resource Description Framework (RDF)
+I assume that the format of the WikiPedia page is familiar so let's look at the DBPdeia page for Sedona that in human readble form shows the RDF statements with Sedona Arizona as the subject.
 RDF is used to model and represent data.
 RDF is defined by three values so an instance of an RDF statement is called a *triple* with three parts:

+- subject: a URI
--
+- property: a URI
+- value: a URI or a literal value (like a string)

+The subject for each Sedona related triple is the above URI for the DBPedia human readable page.
+The subject and property references in an RDF triple will almost always be a URI that can both ground an entity to information on the web.
+The human readable page for Sedona lists several properies and the values of these properties.
+One of the properties is "dbo:areaCode" where "dbo" is a name space reference (in this case for a [DatatypeProperty](http://www.w3.org/2002/07/owl#DatatypeProperty).

+We will be diving a little deeper into RDF examples but for now I want you to understand the idea of RDF statements represented as triples, that web URIs represent things, properties, and sometimes values, and that URIs can be followed manually to see what they reference.

+## Understanding the Resource Description Framework (RDF)

 ## Resource Namespaces Provided in rdflib